-LE 7-78 OUNTY 2015 HOUSING ELEMENT PROG RAMS Program Action Evaluation Continue/Discontinue/ Modify identified capacity in the sites inventory relative to projects or other actions potentially reducing density and identify additional sites as necessary. or above the General Plan's identified range as applicable to a project site.
+TABLE 7-78 EVALUATION OF SAN JOAQUIN COUNTY 2015 HOUSING ELEMENT PROGRAMS Program Action Evaluation Continue/Discontinue/ Modify other actions potentially reducing density and identify additional sites as necessary.
 2-1 Automated Permit Tracking System The County shall continue its ongoing efforts to improve the capabilities of its automated permit tracking system.
 The County shall continue to track housing construction through its existing automated database system and expand the system to track the initial costs of housing constructed in the unincorporated area and to monitor the supply of low and moderate cost housing provided during the planning period.
 The County currently uses the Permits Plus tracking system.
 This tracking system will be replaced in August 2023 with a newly activated Accela system.
 Delete.
 2-2 Local Lender Participation in Affordable Housing.
 The County shall continue to solicit participation by local lending institutions in the financing of affordable housing projects, either directly or through their participation in affordable housing financing programs operated by the Federal Reserve Bank or the Federal Home Loan Bank, as part of the County's implementation of the Consolidated Plan.
 Neighborhood Preservation continued to use the GAP program to support downpayment assistance and works with local lenders.
 Between 2016 and 2022, approximately \$1,146,376 was allocated which provided 70 GAP loans and 17 buyers were assisted with the GAP program.
 Modify, combine with Program 2-3, new Program 2-4.
 2-3 First-Time Homebuyer Assistance The County shall continue to implement its GAP Loan Program, which provides deferred, down payment assistance loans to low income, first-time homebuyers for the purchase of newly built homes as a part of the County's home construction program.
-To ensure that the program continues to serve the intended target group (low income, first- time homebuyers), the County shall annually review its program guidelines and make The first-time homebuyer's program provides homeownership opportunities to low-income homebuyers through grants and loans.
+To ensure that the program continues to serve the intended target group (low income, first- time homebuyers), the County shall annually review its program guidelines The first-time homebuyer's program provides homeownership opportunities to low-income homebuyers through grants and loans.
 Funded by the United States Department of Housing and Urban Development's (HUD's) HOME and NSP program funds, San Joaquin County and the cities of Manteca and Tracy fund a homebuyer's assistance program, known as the GAP Loan Program.
-The GAP Continue.
+The GAP loans are deferred second mortgages Continue.
 New Program 2-4.